RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 When the pipeline starts, OpenShift uploads the pipeline the Jenkins server for execution.
 As it runs, the various stages trigger OpenShift to build and deploy the frontend microservice.
 After a Jenkins user approves the frontend deployment, Jenkins triggers OpenShift to tag the image stream with the ":prod" tag then scales the frontend-prod deployment for (2) replicas.

 Now watch the pipeline execute.
+Once the "deployFrontEnd" stage completes, you should be able to visit the route for the frontend service in a web browser.

 <img src="../images/ocp-lab-cicd-pipeline-input.png" width="900">

-Click on *Input Required" and you should get redirected to the Jenkins Web Console to approve the promotion to production.
+> Click on *Input Required" and you should get redirected to the Jenkins Web Console to approve the promotion to production.

 <img src="../images/ocp-lab-cicd-jenkins-promote.png" width="900">

-Now return to the OpenShift Web Console and watch the pipeline finish.
+> Now return to the OpenShift Web Console and watch the pipeline finish.

 <img src="../images/ocp-lab-cicd-pipeline-stages.png" width="900">

-Confirm the *frontend-prod* has deployed 2 pods.
+> Confirm the *frontend-prod* has deployed 2 pods.

 <img src="../images/ocp-lab-cicd-create-route.png" width="900">

-Next, *create a secure route* with TLS edge termination so the application can be visited.
+> Next, *create a secure route* with TLS edge termination so the application can be visited.

 <img src="../images/ocp-lab-cicd-route-tls.png" width="900">